 "Sprite" - n. a small or elusive supernatural being; an elf or pixie; electric discharges between the tops of thunderheads and the stratosphere following cloud to ground lighting strikes; a soul (archaic); origin - Latin, spiritus.

-1. A method of creating an adjustable field of colored light beams necessitated research and development of a sculptable, adjustable array of dichroic filters which separates, and then recombines highly specific wavelengths extracted from white, full spectrum light provided by an incandescent, columnated light source.
+A method of creating the adjustable field of colored light beams necessitated research and development of an adjustable array of dichroic filters which separates, and then recombines highly specific wavelengths.

-4. An articulating support arm was engineered and fabricated to allow the performer full freedom of movement with the mirror while enabling the mirror to be released at any point without moving, delicately capturing the Sprite.
+An articulating, cantilevered support arm with a magnetic rotating ball and socket joint was designed and fabricated to allow the performer full freedom of movement with the mirror while enabling it to be released at any point without moving, delicately capturing the Sprite.

 A public art installation of Sprites involves multiple performers creating Sprites which are projected onto large screens or onto building walls.
 Despite the rough, analog, real world elegance of using one's bare hands to mold an object, different interfaces and methods of controlling the mirror may be explored: an array of actuators control the mirror, motion detectors control the actuators, wind gusts control the actuators, etc.